theriex/spa/README.md

 caption for the photo.
 The goal is to separate media organization and html writing so you don't have to do both at the same time.

-In actual fact you end up making changes to your files after seeing them in the browser, and you make changes to html based on your media, but it's still easier to separate those concerns.

 Name hacks:
 ----------